magore/hp85disk/README.md

 NOTE: Find the serial port name first - lets assume it was /dev/ttyS3
   * *cd hp85disk*
   * *./term 115200 /dev/ttyS3*
+  * The term script starts a program called minicom
+    * To Exit the minicom terminal emulator
+      * Ctrl a   (hold Ctrl down and press a key and release both keys)
+      * x        (press the x key and release)
+      * Answer Yes to leave Minicom

 ___